-An O2-sensor test should be performed:
+The O2-sensor test should be performed:

-1. After switching on the O2k, every day: air calibration, stirrer test, quality control (Section 2).

-- 2. Zero oxygen calibration: from time to time over weeks; bracketing zero oxygen calibrations when working at low oxygen (Section 3). - 3.
-After application of a new membrane and O2-sensor service: in some cases, the signal of the OroboPOS improves (higher signal stability, less noise, shorter response time), when the O2k remains switched on over night (O2k-Chambers filled with 70% EtOH).
+- 1. After switching on the O2k, every day: stirrer test, air calibration, quality control (Section 2). - 2.
+Zero oxygen calibration: from time to time over weeks; bracketing zero oxygen calibrations when working at low oxygen (Section 3). - After application of a new membrane and POS service: in some cases, the signal of the OroboPOS improves (higher signal stability, less noise, shorter response time), when the O2k remains switched on over night (O2k-chambers filled with 70% EtOH).